min2ha/ukwa-site/content/target/46237/index.en.md

   "subject": "Brexit : Impact on the Republic of Ireland" }

-# Budget unveiled with Brexit 'safety nets' ahead of 'final settlement'

 In its first spending plan since the UK voted to pull out of the EU, the Irish government revealed it is diverting hundreds of millions into future-proofing the country against the fall-out.